27 Trendy Temple Fade Hairstyles for Men

 Since its essential location is at the temples, this leaves room for a wide range of hairstyles on the rest of the head.
 This article will explore the variety of temp fade placements and the diverse hair textures, lengths, and styles it can be paired with.

 See more about - 100+ Best Men’s Haircuts & Hairstyles

 This is the most subtle version of the .
 It is placed low enough that the highest point of the sideburns is just slightly visible as the blends into the skin.
 With facial , the head just briefly becomes short enough to clearly see skin before transitioning to the jaw and chin.
 This makes the temple less apparent when viewed from afar.

 This placement of the is that it allows more on the sides for those who want to add more width to their faces. is appropriate for those who would like to try this style without grabbing too much attention.
 Another benefit of this type of

 2. Mid Temple Fade

-This is the most commonly thought of version of the temple fade haircut.
-The midpoint of its transition sits right above the height of the ear, allowing it to be noticeable, but not dominating over the head.
+This is the most commonly thought of version of the .
+The midpoint of its transition sits right above the height of the ear, allowing it to be noticeable but not dominating over the head.

-This also provides more space for the gradient of hair length to transition, allowing the fade to be more blended.
+This also provides more space for the gradient of variant is a fitting style for those who want to blur their temple and neck hairlines while adding interest to their overall. to transition, allowing the to be more blended.
 The fading can optionally be brought back to the nape of the neck as well.
-This is a fitting style for those that want to blur their temple and neck hairlines while adding interest to their hairstyle overall.
+This

 3. High Temple Fade